Environmental Public Health Tracking: Birth Defects Data

 While we don’t always know what causes a birth defect, we do know some things increase the chances of a birth defect happening.

-Birth defects happen before a baby is born.
+Birth defects happen before or during birth.

 Most birth defects happen in the first three months of pregnancy, when the organs of the baby are forming.